agravelot/FreedomOS/README.md

 ![alt tag](https://raw.githubusercontent.com/Nevax07/FreedomOS/op3/banner_small.png)

-**Required :**
+**Required**
-Linux
+- Linux
-20 Go of free space
+- 20 Go of free space
-Packages : `rsync python zip curl openssl`
+- Packages : `rsync python zip curl openssl`
-Optional packages:
+- Optional packages:
  - `adb` for pulling updated apps and pushing rom with automatic flash.
  - `java` for signed the zip file, i don't know which version is needed, i use `java-8-jdk` on my Arch Linux.
 You also need ext4 mount support with loop option.

-**How to build :**
+**How to build**

 ```bash
 bash build.sh